 🌿What you will need

-- Tofu - Use extra-firm or firm tofu that has been drained and pressed beforehand to remove excess water.
-You can press your tofu with a tofu press or by stacking something heavy on top.
-Check out this post on how to press tofu for more details.
+- Tofu – Use extra-firm or firm tofu, drained and pressed to remove excess water, either using tofu press or by stacking something heavy on top.
+Check out this guide on how to press tofu for more tips.

-Kneading the dough - Transfer the dough to a flat surface, and knead for 60-90 seconds.
+Step 5: Transfer the dough to a flat surface and knead for 1-2 minutes.

 ✔Helpful tips